MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 <!-- ====================================================================== -->
-## Step 2: Start DevTools in non-debug mode by clicking Launch Instance
+## Step 2: Start DevTools by clicking the Launch Instance button

+This approach opens the DevTools tabs in non-debug mode and is useful when you don't want to use the Debug features of Visual Studio Code.

-Clicking the **Launch Instance** button is probably not the main way that you will open DevTools in practice, because it doesn't go directly to your file, and it doesn't open DevTools in Debug mode.
-However, this approach is prominent in the UI, and you should be aware of this approach, its limitations, and how to close instances of DevTools that have been opened by clicking the **Launch Instance** button.
+Clicking the **Launch Instance** button doesn't go directly to your file; you have to paste a file path or URL.
+This approach is prominent in the UI, and you need to know how to close instances of DevTools that have been opened this way.

 1. In Visual Studio, select **File** > **Open Folder**.
 Open the `\Demos\demo-to-do\` folder of the Demos repo that you cloned, such as `C:\Users\myusername\Documents\GitHub\Demos\demo-to-do\`.